1blockologist/promise-maps/README.md

 #### Make Asynchronous Promise based operations around a map, because you hate callbacks.

 ### Install:
-First install everything with 'npm install' as the project uses `Jest` for mocks and Babel to access classes.
+First install everything with `npm install` as the project uses `Jest` for mocks and Babel to access classes.

 ### Example: